RaulCatalinas/Flutter-Theme-Manager/README.md

 ### Can I change themes programmatically?

 Absolutely!
-Use `ThemeManager.setTheme('themeName')` from anywhere in your code - no BuildContext required.
+Use `Themed.setTheme('themeName')` from anywhere in your code - no BuildContext required.

 ### Can I override the default light/dark themes?